Skip to main content

 1

-Raspberry Pâte de Fruit (Standard)
+Raspberry Pâte de Fruit (well-balanced)

 2

-Passion Fruit Pâte de Fruit (Challenging)
+Passion Fruit Pâte de Fruit (too acidic)

 3

-Apricot Pâte de Fruit (Soft)
+Apricot Pâte de Fruit (too soft)

 Cooking Process and Temperature Control